lawirit/bda-project-kit/README.md

-# bda-project-kit
+# Beaver Dam Analogue (BDA) Project Kit

-Open-source Beaver Dam Analogue (BDA) project kit for river restoration and salmon habitat recovery
+Open-source resources for Beaver Dam Analogue (BDA) design, construction, and monitoring to aid in river restoration and salmon habitat recovery.
+This repository provides standardized documentation, design templates, and data collection protocols for conservationists, researchers, and restoration practitioners working to reintroduce beavers and restore degraded river systems.